jonocodes/whyfi/slides.md

 &nbsp;

+...

-Nothing in this presentation is endorsed by PLOS.
+Note: Nothing in this presentation is endorsed by PLOS.
 Neither I nor PLOS hold any responsibility for actions you take based on this information.

-Note: I will be explaining some concepts that I use to manage my personal finances.
+I will be explaining some concepts that I use to manage my personal finances.
 Each person's needs are unique and there is not a one size fits all solution for every situation or risk tolerance.

 I am not an expert.
 I just started learning about this stuff in the past 6 months.